Objective: To introduce personnel to NOAA Dive Leadership and to become competent, confident, and qualified NOAA Divemasters.

 - Closed-toe shoes

 - Outdoor clothing for various weather conditions

-- Copies of your CPR, AED & first aid certificates (these should be current through the end of class)
+- Copies of your CPR, AED, First Aid, & Oxygen Administration certificates, valid through the end of class

 Preparing for your NOAA divemaster Class (downloadable .pdf tip sheet)

 - For the safety of students and NOAA Diving Program staff, either proof of full vaccination and/or a negative COVID-19 PCR test may be required prior to in-person training.
 Face masks that cover the mouth, nose, and chin will be required.
 More details will be available for accepted students closer to your course date.

 - We are limiting class sizes for safety.
 If the number of applications received exceeds class capacity, the NOAA Diving Program leadership will determine who will be enrolled based on the operational needs of NOAA and the needs of certain partners.
 All other qualified applicants will be placed on a waiting list.

 - All materials must be completed and submitted to get on the waiting list.
 NOAA employees still have priority for all courses.